mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/interaction-with-redux.md

 [selectors](https://github.com/mattermost/mattermost-redux/tree/master/src/selectors) - Selectors return certain data from the Redux store, such as getPost which allows you get a post by id from the Redux store.

-[store](https://github.com/mattermost/mattermost-redux/tree/master/src/store) - Functions related to the Redux store itself
+[store](https://github.com/mattermost/mattermost-redux/tree/master/src/store) - Functions related to the Redux store itself.

 [types](https://github.com/mattermost/mattermost-redux/tree/master/src/types) - Various types of objects in Mattermost's data model.
 These are useful in plugins as well as javascript server applications communicating with Mattermost.